Bosniaks: Austria-Hungary

+Rather than armed revolt, emigration became the primary means through which some Bosnian Muslims expressed their refusal to submit to Austro-Hungarian rule.
+This emigration continued throughout the Austro-Hungarian period, intensifying during moments of political tension, particularly following the formal annexation of Bosnia and Herzegovina in 1908, which ended the façade of Ottoman sovereignty.
+Austro-Hungarian records document approximately 65,000 departures to the Ottoman Empire between 1878 and 1914, suggesting that higher estimates of 100,000 to 150,000 emigrants are likely exaggerated.

+The issue of emigration sparked the first major doctrinal debate of the post-Ottoman era.
+Some members of the ulama (Islamic scholars) framed emigration as hijra (religious migration) and, therefore, a religious duty.
+This interpretation was reinforced by a fatwa issued in 1887 by the Şeyh-ül-Islam of Istanbul, the highest religious authority in the Ottoman Empire.
+However, several Bosnian ulama rejected this view, arguing that submission to a non-Muslim power was permissible.
+In 1884, the Mufti of Tuzla, Teufik Azapagić, asserted that Bosnia and Herzegovina had not become part of dar al-kufr (the realm of unbelief) but remained within dar al-Islam (the realm of Islam), as Muslims were still able to practice their religion freely.
+According to Azapagić, Bosnian Muslims were therefore not obligated to emigrate to Ottoman territory.

-During the 20th century Bosnian Muslims founded several cultural and welfare associations in order to promote and preserve their cultural identity.
+During the 20th century, Bosnian Muslims founded several cultural and welfare associations to promote and preserve their cultural identity.
 The most prominent associations were Gajret, Merhamet, Narodna Uzdanica and later Preporod.
 The Bosnian Muslim intelligentsia also gathered around the magazine Bosnia in the 1860s to promote the idea of a unified Bosniak nation.
 This Bosniak group would remain active for several decades, with the continuity of ideas and the use of the Bosniak name.
 From 1891 until 1910, they published a Latin-script magazine titled Bošnjak (Bosniak), which promoted the concept of Bosniakism (Bošnjaštvo) and openness toward European culture.
-Since that time the Bosniaks adopted European culture under the broader influence of Habsburg Monarchy.
+Since that time the Bosniaks adopted European culture under the broader influence of the Habsburg Monarchy.
 At the same time they kept the peculiar characteristics of their Bosnian Islamic lifestyle.
 These initial, but important initiatives were followed by a new magazine named Behar whose founders were Safvet-beg Bašagić (1870–1934), Edhem Mulabdić (1862–1954) and Osman Nuri Hadžić (1869–1937).